 The practice of naval and maritime history

 I am currently researching an article that considers the first works of naval history produced in England in the early 1700s.
-I am also co-editing two volumes of essays that highlight new approaches and perspectives on naval and maritime history.
+I have also co-edited two volumes of essays that highlight new approaches and perspectives on naval and maritime history.
 The first, entitled A New Naval History and co-edited with Quintin Colville, was published by Manchester University Press in 2019.
 The second, entitled The Maritime World of Early-Modern Britain and co-edited with Richard Blakemore, was published by Amsterdam University Press in 2020.

 Visual and material culture

 My research uses visual and material culture to explore ideas of representation and identity.
 I have published on eighteenth-century naval balladry and material consumption more broadly, considering how people from across the social spectrum thought about the navy and naval service.
 I have also co-written a popular book on naval caricature in the second half of the eighteenth century which showcases the work of satirists such as James Gillray and Thomas Rowlandson.

 This was the main focus of my PhD thesis and subsequent monograph.
 I am interested in how the increase in size and capability of the Royal Navy influenced the development of government bureaucracies and led to an increase in centralised administration.
 My work has also explored how ideas of professionalism and meritocracy were inculcated within the British state, and the emergence of a ‘contractor economy’ in the eighteenth century.